cdk8s-team/cdk8s/docs/plus/network-policy.md

 ## Ingress Rule

-Isolating pods for incoming traffic (ingress) can be done either at, or post instantiation:
+Isolating pods for ingress traffic ingress can be done either at, or post construction:

 ```ts
 import * as k from 'cdk8s';